chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 import matplotlib.pyplot as plt
 ```

 [Numpy](http://www.numpy.org/) is used for matrix operations.
-It's the most important library in python scientific computing echo system.
+It's the most important library in python scientific computing ecosystem.

 [Matplotlib](https://matplotlib.org/) is a plotting library.
 We will use it to visualize our data.